Health in Libya

 A health care crisis currently exists in Libya due to the ongoing conflict.

 History

-There has been a crisis in the health system in Libya in the past six years following the Libyan Revolution in 2011.
-Prior to the Libyan Revolution health training, rehabilitation, education, housing, family issues, disability and old-age benefits were all regulated by “Decision No. 111” (dated December 9, 1999) of the General People's Committee on the Promulgation of the By-Law Enforcement Law No. 20 of 1998 on the Social Care Fund.
-The health care system is not purely state-run; there are very small private hospitals in some areas.
+There has been a crisis in the health system in Libya since the Libyan Revolution in 2011.
+Prior to the Libyan Revolution health training, rehabilitation, education, housing, family issues, disability and old-age benefits were all regulated by "Decision No. 111" (dated December 9, 1999) of the General People's Committee on the Promulgation of the By-Law Enforcement Law No. 20 of 1998 on the Social Care Fund.
+The health care system combines state-run facilities and small private hospitals.
 In comparison to other states in the Middle East, the health status of the population is above average.
 Childhood immunization is almost universal.
-The clean water supply has increased and sanitation has been improved.
+The clean water supply has increased and sanitation has improved.
 The country's major hospitals are in Tripoli and Benghazi.